lionelmace/ibmcloud-labs/labs/Lab TODO - Create TODO application/README.md

 Given a Cloud Foundry app relies on the VCAP_SERVICES environment variable, a straightforward approach is to set this variable in your environment by creating a local env file (JSON or key=value format), to test for this file in your app and to load the values if found.

 1. In the Bluemix console, go to your application **Overview**.
-Under **Runtime / Environment Variables**, look for the value of the VCAP_SERVICES.

-1. Copy the content value of ```credentials{}``` into the vcap-local.json of your project.
-You should have something similar to this.
+1. Under **Runtime / Environment Variables**, copy the full content of the **VCAP_SERVICES** into the file vcap-local.json of your project.
+Make sure to copy the content on line 3 below the services element.
+It should look as follows:

   ```
   {
     "services": {
       "cloudantNoSQLDB": [
         {
-          "name": "todo-cloudant",
-          "label": "cloudantNoSQLDB",
-          "plan": "Lite",
           "credentials": {
               "username": "XXXX",
               "password": "XXXX",
               "host": "XXXXXX-bluemix.cloudant.com",
               "port": 443,
               "url": "https://....-bluemix.cloudant.com"
-          }
+          },
+          "name": "todo-cloudant",
+          "label": "cloudantNoSQLDB",
+          "plan": "Lite",
+          ...
         }
       ]
     }